Akshat412/ArduinoWirelessFan/README.md

-# ArduinoWirelessFan
+# Universal Bluetooth Switch
-A wireless fan using an Arduino Nano, a Bluetooth Module, and an AC relay
+A Bluetooth controlled AC relay which can remotely control any device.